oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.

-Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
-All involved parties SHOULD store SD-JWTs containing privacy-sensitive data only for as long as needed, including in log files.
+Due to these risks, and the risks described in (#unlinkability), systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
+All involved parties SHOULD NOT store SD-JWTs longer than strictly needed, including in log files.

-After Issuance, Issuers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures if they contain privacy-sensitive data.
+After Issuance, Issuers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures.

 Holders SHOULD store SD-JWTs only in encrypted form, and, wherever possible, use hardware-backed encryption